J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 - Input file regex modified to address bug that occured when certain sample IDs were substrings of other sample IDs (e.g. Sample1, Sample13)
 - Output file: `Unnormalized_Counts.csv` renamed to `RSEM_Unnormalized_Counts.csv` for clarity

-ERCC Analysis is performed as described in [step 10](#10-plot-and-tabulate-ercc-counts-perform-deseq2-analysis-on-ercc-counts-analysis-of-ercc-counts-deseq2-analysis) as follows:
+ERCC Analysis is performed as detailed in [step 10](#10-evaluate-ercc-spike-in-data):

-- ERCC Counts are plotted and quantified [step 10a](#10a-perform-ercc-analysis-and-tabulate-ercc-counts)
+- ERCC Counts are plotted and quantified [step 10a](#10a-evaluate-ercc-count-data-in-python)
-- DESeq2 differential gene expression between Mix 1 & 2 groups is performed on ERCC Counts [step 10b](#10b-perform-deseq2-analysis-of-ercc-counts)
+- DESeq2 differential gene expression in Mix 1 versus Mix 2 groups is performed on ERCC counts [step 10b](#10b-perform-deseq2-analysis-of-ercc-counts-in-r)
-- DESeq2 results are analyzed compared to expected ERCC ratios [step 10c](#10c-analyze-ercc-count-deseq2-results)
+- DESeq2 results are analyzed for the expected Mix 1 vs Mix 2 ERCC groups A, B, C, and D ratios [step 10c](#10c-analyze-ercc-deseq2-results-in-python)

 ---